Revised 2/10/10

 If you are

-rebuilding a set of heads, and can get valves that have a stem that is 0.055”
+rebuilding a set of heads, and purchase oversize valves from us that have a

-longer than stock (above the keeper), you do not need lash caps, and
+stem that is 0.055” longer than stock (above the keeper), you do not need lash

 Gaskets are